-This course focuses on international criminal justice, including the legal and social aspects for responding to war crimes, genocide, and crimes against humanity, terrorism, and torture.
-This will include understanding the legal cases, thinking, and doctrines that are the core of international criminal law, and the social dynamics that seek to explain these crimes and the role that law can play in responding to atrocities.
-Readings will include legal cases from current and past international criminal tribunals, as well as social science research articles that provide insight into the social dynamics of these crimes, and the value of these legal approaches to responding to atrocities.
+This course focuses on international criminal justice, including the legal and social aspects for responding to war crimes, genocide, and crimes against humanity.
+This will include understanding the legal thinking that is the core of international criminal law, and the social dynamics that seek to explain these crimes and the role that law can play in responding to atrocities.
+Readings will include legal cases from current and past international criminal tribunals, as well as social science research articles that provide insight into the social dynamics of these crimes, and the value of legal approaches to responding to atrocities.
 By combining legal and social perspectives, this course will provide students with both legal and sociological tools for understanding how we have come to respond to the worst atrocities and wartime violence over the 20th and 21st centuries.